oldtimerza/spring-boot-microservices/README.md

 Goal:

-    The goal of this project is:

-    - Setup a springboot api
+    - Setup a SpringBoot api

-    - Connect it to a mongo database
+    - Connect it to a Mongo NoSQL database

     - Improve understanding of API best practice.

     - Hone skills on good software practices like : logging, code cleanliness and exception handling.

-    - Practive devops skills such as CI setup, kubernetes cluster setup and docker configuration.
+    - Practice DevOps skills such as CI setup, kubernetes cluster setup and docker configuration.

     - Practice TDD.